HL7/phd/input/pagecontent/ProfileConsumers.md

 <blockquote class="stu-note">
 	<strong>Should we move Supplemental Type information to an extension?</strong>
 	In the PHD IG v1.0 an attempt was made to avoid extensions as much as possible.
-In this version we are using extensions for less often used elements of the IEEE 11073 PHD ACOM model and in places were the PHD model and the FHIR model forn observation are too different to have a 1-1 mapping between data elements of these models.
+In this version we are using extensions for less often used elements of IEEE 11073-10206 ACOM and in places were the ACOM model and the FHIR model for an observation are too different to have a 1-1 mapping between data elements of these models.

     The question is if this applies to Supplemental Type information as well.
 Should IEEE 11073-10206 Supplemental Information be modeled as a FHIR Observation.component or as an extension in FHIR?
     Input is welcome.